South Side Centre

 0131 468 2272 / 07999 392972

 Hello and welcome.
-My name is Sue Mackay and I offer you a breathing space to be yourself.
+My name is Sue Mackay and I would like to offer you a breathing space to be yourself.

 Talking therapies can help by taking the time to concentrate on you in a safe space away from life's distractions.
 I am not here to tell you what to do or to judge you.
 I will work with you through whatever you bring.
 It is not about getting "fixed" it is about understanding how and why we do and think the way we do and releasing our own abilities.